-Do you have a magnesium deficiency?
-You might.
+Are you suffering from low magnesium symptoms?
+You might be.
 It’s not as uncommon as it might seem.
-In fact, approximately half of all Americans aren’t getting sufficient amounts of magnesium in their diets.1 Surprising, isn’t it?
+In fact, approximately half of all Americans aren’t getting a sufficient magnesium intake from their diets.1 Surprising, isn’t it?

 You see, magnesium doesn’t get talked about nearly enough — it tends to live in the shadow of more famous minerals, like iron and calcium.
 But it’s time to shine a little light on it.